Let’s Try This Standing

 Let’s Try This Standing deals with recovery as an ongoing process.

-Created and performed by Gillian Clark, Let’s Try This Standing is directed by 2b theatre company’s Anthony Black and produced by Karen Gross, with stage management and projection design by Daniel Oulton.
+Created and performed by Gillian Clark, Let’s Try This Standing is directed by 2b theatre company’s Anthony Black and produced by Karen Gross, with stage management and sound and projection design by Daniel Oulton.